menu

 As is often the case in a small town, Wibaux doesn't have a public transportation system that people use for their commute.

-The overall education level of Wibaux is somewhat higher than in the average US city of 21.84%: 26.52% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Wibaux is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.52% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Wibaux in 2022 was $35,664, which is upper middle income relative to Montana, and middle income relative to the rest of the US.
 This equates to an annual income of $142,656 for a family of four.
 However, Wibaux contains both very wealthy and poor people as well.